Exempt Staff Council By-Laws

-- General description of membership: The Exempt Staff Council will consist of twelve (12) to fifteen (15) representatives elected from predetermined employee groupings based on organization, type of position, or other criterion by which a community of interest can be established.
-Such representational units shall be established such that there will be at least one representative for each twenty (20) regular exempt staff members in the represented group, with exceptions made by the ESC as needed.
+- General description of membership: The Exempt Staff Council will consist of one representative and one alternate elected from predetermined employee groupings based on organization, type of position, or other criterion by which a community of interest can be established.
+Such representational units shall be established such that there will be at least one representative and one alternate per approximately 10% of the overall number of regular exempt staff members at UTC, with exceptions made by the ESC as needed.
 Representational units will be reviewed prior to each general election and adjusted as necessary by a committee of ESC members appointed by the ESC Chair.

 - Eligibility: Any regular full‑time or part-time exempt staff member who has completed one year of continuous service with UTC on January 1 of the year of general election is eligible to vote in elections and to serve as a representative, with the exception of individuals with faculty rank and individuals reporting directly to the Chancellor.

 - Alternate: The alternate will attend meetings in the absence of the representative

 and is welcome to attend meetings with the representative.
 However, only one vote

 will be allowed from each representational unit.
 The area representative will be the